yanghengtang/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the ListDoctorCommand/ListPatientCommand mechanism behaves at each step.

 Step 1: The user inputs list_d/list_p.
-The application will display the FilteredDoctorList/FilteredPatientList in its default sorting order.
+The application will display the FilteredDoctorList/FilteredPatientList.

 * The list_d/list_p command calls mediConnectParser#parseCommand which recognizes the command word as list_d/list_p.